bencline1/Allpix_GaAs/src/modules/GenericPropagation/README.md

 * `propagate_electrons` : Select whether electron-type charge carriers should be propagated to the electrodes.
 Defaults to true.
 * `propagate_holes` :  Select whether hole-type charge carriers should be propagated to the electrodes.
 Defaults to false.
 * `ignore_magnetic_field`: The magnetic field, if present, is ignored for this module.
 Defaults to false.
-* `enable_charge_multiplication`: Enables charge multiplication.
-Defaults to false.
+* `multiplication_model`: Model used to calculate impact ionisation parameters.
+Possible values are `massey` and `overstraeten`.
+Defaults to `none`.
 * `charge_multiplication_threshold`: Threshold field below which charge multiplication is ignored to speed up the propagation.
-Defaults to 1e-2 MV mm^-1 (corresponds to 100 kV cm^-1).
+Defaults to `100kV/cm`.
-* `charge_multiplication_model`: Model used to calculate impact ionisation parameters.
-Possible values are 'massey' and 'overstraeten'.
-Defaults to 'massey'.

 ### Plotting parameters
 * `output_plots` : Determines if simple output plots should be generated for a monitoring of the simulation flow.
 Disabled by default.